 16. Digiserved.
 This freelance community focuses on bringing in creative talent and offering pre-packaged services like logo design, image editing, newsletter design, blog post writing, and press releases.
 What makes them different is their quick & simple checkout process that eliminates the need to search for freelancers, negotiate on price, and worry about deliverable timelines.

 17. Toptal.
 Toptal is a great place to look for talented software developers if you have the budget for quality help.
 The platform bills itself as an exclusive marketplace that weeds out all but the best and most decorated developers working on everything from Java to Python.
-Best of all, Toptal does the head-hunting work for you, so you'll spend less time searching for the perfect developer and more time building your business.
+Best of all, Toptal does the head-hunting work for you, so you'll spend less time searching for the perfect developer and more time building your online business.

 Research, SEO & Marketing